bkrabach/recipe-executor/recipes/recipe_executor/components/steps/read_files/read_files_docs.md

 - The step uses UTF-8 encoding by default for all files
 - When a file is optional and missing, it is handled according to the specified `merge_mode`
 - Template variables in all paths are resolved before reading the files
-- For backwards compatibility, single-file behavior matches the original `read_file` step
-- When using `merge_mode: "dict"`, the keys in the output are the base names of the files (not the full paths)
+- When using `merge_mode: "dict"`, the keys in the output are the full paths of the files
 - All paths support template rendering (including each path in a list)